 - Forgotten World Highway

-Twin Coast Discovery Highway
+What to see on the Twin Coast Discovery Highway

 Then carry on to the Bay of Islands, with beaches, boats and dolphins.
 Kerikeri is another township along the way, where you can walk behind Rainbow Falls, and taste wine and chocolate!

 The highway takes you to the northern tip of New Zealand, Cape Reinga.
 Where you can see the Tasman Sea and the Pacific Ocean meet.
 Also, get a photo of the lighthouse and catch a bus along the 90 Mile Beach.